 - Wellington Road and Heysen Boulevard Roundabout

 - Heaslip Road and Curtis Road Intersection Upgrade

 Horrocks Highway Upgrades

-Works include shoulder sealing, pavement rehabilitation, new overtaking lanes and overtaking lane extensions, bridge upgrades, safety barrier, Audio Tactile Line Marking (ATLM) and improvements to the Gladstone rail corridor and level crossing.
+Works include shoulder sealing, pavement rehabilitation, lane widening, sealing of local road approaches, new overtaking lanes and overtaking lane extensions, bridge upgrades, safety barrier, Audio Tactile Line Marking (ATLM) on edge-lines and centreline and improvements to the Gladstone rail corridor and level crossing.

 Estimated Start Date